glnygl/Places/README.md

 - Get queryItems from Url
 - Redirect location with showPlaces func

-⚠️ We need articleURL to redirect location
+⚠️ We need articleURL (better way) to redirect location

-We can redirect a link work in openURL fuch with user activity.
+We can redirect a link work in openURL func with user activity.
 To process this activity we should have spesific articleURL for each location as wmf_linkURL.
 Since we dont have a articleURL in api data i code a workaround method called showPlaces.
 This func only if app status is in background or active.
 If app is terminated redirection doesn't work due to articleURL not exist.

 E.g. : WMFArticleURL=https://en.wikipedia.org/wiki/Union_Square,_San_Francisco?wprov=sfti1